-8.01 The status of all employees covered by this agreement shall be defined under one of the following three definitions.
+The status of all employees covered by this agreement shall be defined under one of the following three definitions.

-Regular Full-Time Employees:

-A regular full time employee is one who is regularly scheduled to work an average of 37.5 hours to 40 hours per week.
+Regular Full-Time Employees: A regular full-time employee is one who is regularly scheduled to work at least 37.5 hours per week.
+Regular full-time employees accumulate seniority based on the number of hours worked.

-Regular Part-Time Employees:

-A regular part time employee is one who is regularly scheduled to work less than full time hours per week (Reference Article 19.02).
-Time worked as a casual will be added to their status as a part time employee.
+Regular Part-Time Employees: A regular part-time employee is one who is regularly scheduled to work less than full-time hours per week (Reference Article 19.02).
+Regular part-time employees accumulate seniority on the numbers of hours worked.
+Time worked as a casual will be added to their status as a part-time employee.

-Casual Employees:

-A casual employee is one who is not regularly scheduled to work but is employed to relieve vacancies for vacation, sick leave, education, maternity, Union business and other time off regulated under the collective agreement in the regular schedule as required by the company or to perform emergency or non-reoccurring or irregular short term relief work as required by the company.
+Casual Employees: A casual employee is one who is not regularly scheduled to work but is employed to relieve vacancies for vacation, sick leave, education, maternity, Union business and other time off regulated under the Collective Agreement in the regular schedule as required by the company or to perform emergency or non-reoccurring or irregular short-term relief work as required by the company.
+Casual employees accumulate seniority on an hourly basis.